oarepo/oarepo-enrollments/README.md

      receiving enrollment url in context variables.
   4. User receives the email and clicks on the enrollment link
   5. User must log in or register via standard invenio or 3-rd party registration
   6. An expiration is checked.
+If expired or already used, user is redirected to appropriate failure page.
+  7. If task handler returns accept_url or accept_message, user is redirected to the accept url and when accepts the invitation, the timestamp accepted is stored in the db and user is redirected back here.
-If not expired nor already used, the enrollment task is called with:
+  8. the enrollment task handler is called with:
      * current User of the logged-in user
      * any extra kwargs passed to the enroll call
-  7. the enrollment task returns an EnrollmentResult containing flag if the enrollment has been successful and optionally a redirection url
+  9. the enrollment task returns True if the enrollment has been successful or False on failure
-  8. The database record is enriched with timestamp, enrollment status and user instance.
+  10. The database record is enriched with timestamp, enrollment status and user instance.
-  9. user is redirected via 302 to the redirection url, defaulting to success/failure url
+  11. user is redirected via 302 to the redirection success or failure url :
+     * urls passed to enroll function
+     * urls retrieved from task handler
+     * default urls from flask configuration

 **Note:** once the enrollment link has been consumed, it can not be reused by a different user.